EU-EDPS/website-evidence-collector/README.md

 website-evidence-collector -q --testssl-file example-testssl.json https://example.com
 ```

+#### Log In mechanism

+**Note:** The effectiveness of this process is constrained by captchas and other login procedures that do not rely solely on the combination of username and password.

+By configuring the environmental variables LOGIN_SELECTOR, PASSWORD_SELECTOR, LOGIN_USERNAME, and LOGIN_PASSWORD, the tool incorporates the provided credentials to execute a log in flow.

 ## Frequently Asked Questions

 Please find a collection of frequently asked questions with answers in [FAQ.md](FAQ.md)